Detailed analysis of possible new-physics effects in the semileptonic decay $B_s \to D_s^{(*)}\tau\bar{\nu}$: OBSERVABLE DEFINITION AND THEORETICAL PREDICTIONS

 The $q^2$ dependence of the tau polarizations are presented in Figs.~\ref{fig:pol-Ds} and~\ref{fig:pol-Dvs}.
 First, we discuss the longitudinal ($P_L$) and transverse ($P_T$) polarizations.
 In the pseudoscalar channel $B_s \to D_s\tau\nu$, the scalar operators $\mathcal{O}_{S_L}$ and $\mathcal{O}_{S_R}$ significantly enhance $P_L$ while simultaneously suppressing $P_T$ relative to the SM.
 The vector channel $B_s \to D^*_s\tau\nu$ is remarkably sensitive to the tensor operator $\mathcal{O}_{T_L}$.
 In $P_L$, the tensor contribution induces a dramatic sign reversal at low $q^2$ values, shifting the polarization from positive (SM) to negative (NP).
 Similarly, $T_L$ causes a massive suppression of the transverse polarization $P_T$, potentially leading to values that are entirely excluded by the SM prediction.
 The $P_L$ and $P_T$ components in the $D_s^*$ channel remain relatively stable under $\mathcal{O}_{S_L}$, $\mathcal{O}_{S_R}$, and $\mathcal{O}_{V_R}$ operators, making these observables specific smoking guns for tensor-type interactions.
 The normal polarization $P_N$ is a particularly clean observable because the SM predicts it to be effectively zero.
-Our results show that all NP scenarios ($S_{L,R}$, $V_R$, and $T_L$) allow for non-zero values of $P_N$.
+Our results show that all NP scenarios ($S_{L,R}$, $V_R$, and $T_L$) allow for nonzero values of $P_N$.
 Especially, in the $D_s$ channel, scalar operators produce wide allowed bands for $P_N$, indicating strong sensitivity to these couplings.
+The $q^2$ averages of the final lepton polarization are given in Table~\ref{tab:lepton-pol-avg}.